Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 5. Determine the highest priority pending feature from the checklist
 6. Break it into a 2-3 hour sprint
 7. Implement the first sprint task following project conventions
+8. Run type checks, lint checks, and resolve all errors/warnings in the backend codebase.
-8. Update the checklist as you complete items
+9. Update the checklist as you complete items

 **Work Autonomously:**
 - Use the checklist to determine what to do next
 - Only ask for clarification if you encounter blockers or need decisions
 - Follow the priority order in the checklist
 - Update checklists after completing work
+- After completing the sprint, run git commands to sync the backend submodule.
 - Check docs/FRONTEND_CHECKLIST.md for API requirements frontend needs
 - Ensure type safety using the Bindings pattern in src/types/index.ts